slingr-stack/performance-package/README.md

 timing.start('querying-data');
 let orders = sys.data.find('orders', queryParams);
 timing.end('querying-data');
-timing.log('querying-data');

 while (orders.hasNext()) {
     let order = orders.next();
     timing.start('processing-orders');
     app.orders.process(order);
-    timing.end('processing-orders');
+    timing.end('processing-orders', {log: false});
 }
 timing.log('processing-orders');
 ```

-When you call `start(timerName)` the timer is started and it is ended when you call `end(timerName)`.
-You can log the total time using `log(timerName)`.
-It will log into the console if you are running it in the console or will log it in the monitor otherwise.
+When you call `start(name)` the timer is started and it is ended when you call `end(name)`.
+By default, it will log the time when you end the timer.
+It will log it in the console if you are running the script from the console, or will log it in the app monitor otherwise.
+If you don't want to log it, you can use `end(name, {log: false)`.

 Keep in mind that if you call `start` and `end` several times with the same time name, the total time will be added.
-You can clear a timer using `clear(timerName)` or clear all timers using `clear()`.
+You can clear a timer using `clear(name)` or clear all timers using `clear()`.

 # About Slingr